Foreign Legion in the Balkans: 1915-1919

 • Second Lieutenant Casanova

-In late June, the CEO’s commander-in-chief, General Gouraud, was seriously injured; he yielded the command to General Bailloud.
+By the end of June, General Gouraud, the CEO’s commander-in-chief, was seriously injured.
+He turned over command to General Bailloud.

 Foreign Legion - Battalion - Balkans - Map - Dardanelles - Gallipoli - Kereves Dere - Redoubt Bouchet - Redoubt Le Gouez - 1915

-Kereves Dere, the redoubt (fortin) Le Gouez and Redoubt Bouchet (or Redoubt Haricot) on the map from 1915.
+Kereves Dere, and redoubts Le Gouez and Bouchet on the map from 1915.

-On July 12, the 1er RMA’s 1st Division was ordered to attack the Turkish positions at the lower part of Kereves Dere and then advance along the left bank.
-But during this action, the HQ of the 1st Division became under shelling.
-General Masnou was killed.
-The planned attack was then suspended.
+On July 12, the 1st Division was ordered to attack Turkish positions at the lower part of Kereves Dere and advance along its left bank.
+However, at the very start of the assault, enemy shelling struck the division’s headquarters, killing General Masnou.
+The attack was postponed.

 Foreign Legion - Battalion - Balkans - James Waddell

-James Waddell (1873-1954), as lieutenant in Tonkin around 1910.
-Born in New Zealand, this almost unknown officer joined the Foreign Legion as a second lieutenant in 1900, after having left the British Army.
-He served in Algeria, Morocco, Indochina, the Balkans, France or Tunisia and retired as Lt Colonel.
-In July 1915, Major Waddell was wounded at Gallipoli, while heading the Legion Battalion.
+James Waddell (1873-1954), in Tonkin around 1910.
+Born in New Zealand, this virtually unknown officer joined the Foreign Legion as a second lieutenant in 1900, after leaving the British army.
+He served in Algeria, Morocco, Indochina, the Balkans, France, and Tunisia, and retired with the rank of lieutenant colonel.
+In July 1915, Major Waddell was wounded at Gallipoli while commanding the Legion Battalion.

-On the night of August 6, the British launched their final attempt (known as the Battle of Sari Bair) to seize control of the Gallipoli peninsula from the Ottoman Empire.
-The main operation started with a landing at Suvla Bay (northwestern part of the peninsula) in cooperation with the Australian and New Zealand Army Corps (ANZAC).
-In the south of the peninsula, the British also launched an action known later as the Battle of Krithia Vineyard.
-Meanwhile, the two French divisions conducted diversions on the front line with shelling, firing and partial attacks, in order to engage and keep as many Ottoman troops as possible in front of them to facilitate the landing operation and the British assault in the Suvla region.
-This time, the Legion Battalion was kept in reserve.
+On the night of August 6, the British launched their final attempt to seize the Gallipoli Peninsula from the Ottoman Empire.
+Known as the Battle of Sari Bair, the August offensive began with a British landing at Suvla Bay in the northwest, coordinated with the Australian and New Zealand Army Corps.
+In the south, the British initiated the Battle of Krithia Vineyard.
+Simultaneously, both French divisions along the front carried out shelling, gunfire, and limited attacks, aiming to divert Ottoman forces and support the British effort.
+The Legion Battalion remained in reserve.

-On August 15, a reinforcement of 3 officers and 231 legionnaires arrived to the Battalion.
+On August 15, three officers and 231 legionnaires reinforced the Legion Battalion.

-Two days later, Lieutenant Colonel Schneider took command of the 1er RMA.
+Two days later, Lieutenant Colonel Schneider assumed command of the 1er RMA.

-In September, the Legion Battalion moved on the island of Tenedos to rest and refit for two weeks.
-The legionnaires regained the front line from September 20 to October 1.
+In September, the Legion Battalion withdrew from Gallipoli to the island of Tenedos for a two-week period of rest.
+The legionnaires returned to the front lines from September 20.

-The military result of the Gallipoli campaign, which cost the lives of more than 50,000 British and French soldiers, is a subject of debate for historians.
-Ultimately the Allied attempt to seize the peninsula and to control the Dardanelles failed.
-One of the consequences of this unfortunate affair was the resignation of Winston Churchill, the future well-known British Prime Minister, from his post as First Lord of the Admiralty.
-He planned the campaign and was blamed for its failure.
-Nevertheless, the failure at Gallipoli had no impact on the following course of the First World War.
+The little-known Gallipoli Campaign claimed the lives of more than 50,000 British and French soldiers and remains a subject of historical debate.
+The Allied failure to seize the peninsula and control the Dardanelles led to the resignation of Winston Churchill, then First Lord of the Admiralty and the primary architect of the operation.
+The future famous British Prime Minister, he was held responsible for its collapse.
+Nevertheless, the failure at Gallipoli did not alter the overall course of the First World War.

 Captain Louis Devirieux